WebAssembly/memory-control/proposals/memory-control/Overview.md

 ## Suggested Implementation

 The general expectation is that a mappable memory region will act as "reserved", allocating address space in the process but not assigning any physical resources.
 On Windows, this would be a `VirtualAlloc(MEM_RESERVE)`; on macOS and Linux this would be `mmap(MAP_FIXED, PROT_NONE)` (which works even on systems without overcommit).
+Implementations should reserve (but not commit) the entire max memory size when creating a WebAssembly memory.

 ### Core instructions